DannyHoKim/kickstarter-analysis/README.md

 Navigating Github was a challenge.
 I struggled particularly with customizing the markdown page.
 It took me multiple attempts to add images and organize the README to look presetable.
 Resovling this challenge took a lot of trial and error.
 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+#### What are two conclusions you can draw about the Outcomes based on Launch Date?

-sdsdsdsdsds
+- There is a sharp increase of successful Theater Kickstarters in the month of May with a gradual decrease as the months progress.
+Based on the the data launching it would be best for Louise to launch her Kickstarter in the month of May.

 - What can you conclude about the Outcomes based on Goals?